Bama-Racing/Baja_Docs/readme.md

 ### 3D Printing
 I base a lot of my work around 3D printing.
 It's very fast, if I plan my day well, I can go through 10 - 15 iterations of a design per day, compared to a teammate who might go through a similar number in a year.

-If you pick the right filament, and the right settings, you can produce some solid results, but you are limited to the durability of plastics.
+If you pick the right filament, and the right settings, you can produce strong and reliable results, but you are generally limited to the durability of plastics.

 * If you are not comfortable learning to use the printer in the office on your own, please reach out to Nathan Eads.

 * If you do not want to learn how to use a printer and would just prefer to have your models produced for you, consider reaching out to the Cube.
 This will take longer, but it's free and a good choice for early prototypes.

 *Even if you use the printer in the office, it might be wise to setup an account with the Cube.
-Sometimes you will be busy.
-Sometimes, you just need something made for you.*
+Sometimes you will be busy and just need something made for you.*

 ### Waterproofing
 *The kill switches, brakelight, and headlights do not need to be waterproofed.*

 Any housing for the HUD will need to be waterproofed.
 I recommend a mix of window sealant and hotglue.
 Window sealant works well for long crevices and hotglue works well for large surface area holes.
-Optimally, whatever waterproof unit the HUD is placed in will also be covered by the front hood body panel. **DO NOT allow the HUD to be run if it is actively raining**, understand that any waterproof unit is prone to failure.
+Optimally, whatever waterproof unit the HUD is placed in will also be covered by the front hood body panel. **Avoid using the HUD if it is actively raining**, any waterproof unit is prone to failure.

 For 3D printed parts, please note that layer lines will leak under prolonged exposure.
 To compensate for this, maximizing the layer height (thereby minimizing the number of layers, and thus the number of gaps between layers) will reduce potential leak points.
 Likewise, increasing infill percentage (akin to density) will leave fewer internal structures for water to permeate.